esx-framework/esx_core/README.md

 - None-shared accounts are created for every user in the server.
 They are created in db when player is loaded, Example: property black money

 ### `addon_account` database information
-You must create an account in the database
+An addon account must be configured in the database before using it.
+Don't forget to run a server restart afterwards (you can alternative restart the script and relog all clients)

 | `name`   | `label` | `shared` |
 | -------- | ------- | -------- |